-- (2) The fees determined under subrule (1) may be different for different classes of membership. - (3) No annual membership fee is payable by Honorary Life Members or Donor Members. - (4) A member must pay the annual membership fee to the Treasurer, or another person authorised by the Board to accept payments, by the date (the due date) determined by the Board. - (5) If a member has not paid the annual membership fee within the period of SIXTY (60) days after the due date, the member ceases to be a member on the expiry of that period. - (6) If a person who has ceased to be a member under subrule (4) offers to pay the annual membership fee after the period referred to in that subrule has expired -
+- (2) The fees determined under subrule (1) may be different for different classes of membership. - (3) No annual membership fee is payable by Honorary Life Members. - (4) A member must pay the annual membership fee to any person authorised by the Board to accept payments, by the date (the due date) determined by the Board. - (5) If a member has not paid the annual membership fee within the period of SIXTY (60) days after the due date, the member ceases to be a member on the expiry of that period. - (6) If a person who has ceased to be a member under subrule (4) offers to pay the annual membership fee after the period referred to in that subrule has expired -